A Travel Price Comparison for China Lhasa vs. Beijing for Vacations, Tours, and Honeymoons

 Which is Bigger, Lhasa or Beijing?

-Beijing is bigger, and its population is about 63 times larger than the population of Lhasa.
-When comparing the population of Lhasa vs. Beijing, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Beijing has a larger population, and is about 60 times larger than the population of Lhasa.
+When comparing the sizes of Lhasa and Beijing, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.